Friends in Love (Dionne Warwick album)

 Friends in Love is a studio album by the American singer Dionne Warwick.
 It was released by Arista Records on April 14, 1982, in the United States.
-Her third album for the label, it was recorded during the winter of 1981-82, with production by Jay Graydon.
-It peaked at number 87 on the US Billboard 200.
-Singles from the album include the title track, a duet with singer Johnny Mathis, which made the Top 40 on the US Billboard Hot 100 and follow-up "For You," which peaked at number 14 on the adult contemporary chart.
+Her fourth album for the label, it was recorded during the winter of 1981-82, with production by Jay Graydon.
+It peaked at number 87 on the US Billboard Top LPs & Tape chart.
+Singles from the album include the title track, a duet with singer Johnny Mathis, which reached the top 40 on the US Billboard Hot 100 and follow-up "For You", which peaked at number 14 on the Adult Contemporary chart.

 Track listing

 All tracks produced by Jay Graydon.